-On December 14, 2023, the Company announced the assay results of the samples and noted significant indications of a large porphyry-style hydrothermal system congruent with historic data (for detailed assay results refer to press release on December 14, 2023).
-Samples taken from the Inferno Zone area also underwent hyperspectral analysis using visual/near-infrared ("VNIR") and short-wave infrared ("SWIR") spectrometry which will help identify the types of porphyry found in the target areas with results available in the near future.
+On December 14, 2023, the Company announced the assay results of the samples and noted significant indications of a large porphyry-style hydrothermal system congruent with historic data (for detailed assay results refer to a press release dated December 14, 2023).
+Samples taken from the Inferno Zone area also underwent hyperspectral analysis using visual/near-infrared ("VNIR") and short-wave infrared ("SWIR") spectrometry, which will help identify the types of porphyry found in the target areas with results available in the near future.
 The Company initiated and will have continuous engagement with First Nations Xa'xtsa7 (Douglas Band) for the Fire Mountain Property exploration activities.

-As at June 30, 2024, exploration and evaluation activities at the Fire Mountain Property included:
+As at December 31, 2024, exploration and evaluation activities at the Fire Mountain Property included: